 Covering the brats after searing is very important.
 The hot steam inside the pan will keep the brats moist.
 That same hot steam will promote faster cooking.
 In an open pan the top of the sausage will lose heat and the overall cooking time will be longer before the sausage reached 160F internal temperature.
 This is the same approach that I have been successfully using to fry chicken wings.

-This is it, brats perfectly cooked on the stove in about 10-12 minutes.
+This is it folks, brats perfectly cooked on the stove in about 10-12 minutes.

 A slight variation to the cooking approach

-If you are craving that malty, onion-y flavor, add one sliced onion and one cup of your favorite beer right after you are done searing your brats.
-Cover and cook as described above.
+If you are craving that malty, onion-y flavor, add one sliced onion and one cup of your favorite dark, malty beer right after you are done searing your brats.

 I can’t easily tell which brats I enjoy more, the grilled ones or these ones cooked on the stove.
+Especially the ones with Belgian ale and chopped onions.
 Both are exceptionally good, very juicy and very flavorful.
 Neither are better than the other.
 Just a little bit different.

 You may also like: